Euripides, Orestes: spoken by Menelaus line 397

 This and other examples indicate that there is a downside to objectification.
 In reality we share many characteristics with all living things: we can emphasise these similarities through empathy or we can isolate and detach ourselves from them by concentrating on our difference.
 As humans we are both purposive and passionate.
 Though objectivity has many advantages we do not want to deny our humanity altogether.
 Acknowledgement of our biological need to survive, reproduce and flourish must be a human given.

 I hope I have now turned you into a logothete (one who accounts, calculates, or ratiocinates, or who ‘sets the word’).
-The exact origin of ‘logothete’ is unsure but it referred to some kind of state official.
-Around the sixth century CE logothetes gained in prominence and power as revenue-gatherers who were allowed to keep a twelfth of the sums they would gather for the Emperor’s treasury and some amassed considerable fortunes.
+The exact origin of the word ‘logothete’ is uncertain, but it referred to some kind of state official.
+Around the sixth century CE logothetes gained in prominence and power as revenue-gatherers who were allowed to keep a twelfth of the sums they would gather for the Emperor’s treasury, and some of them amassed considerable fortunes.
 So, if you become a good logothete then you’ll never have to worry about your research grant again.

-I’ll leave you with a hierogram (a sacred message) which includes the neologism ‘synectics’ a word coined in the 1960s but derived from the ancient Greek.
+I’ll leave you with a hierogram (a sacred message), this one referring to both science and its communicators.
+It includes the neologism ‘synectics’ a word coined in the 1960s but derived from the ancient Greek.
 ‘It is not ‘all in the mind’ but a matter of synectics – the creative process of group problem-solving.’

 Key words & expressions